owenyang83/latex-novice/02-structure.md

 For example, most people will find the text a bit small.
 Also, the default LaTeX paper size is Letter, whereas A4 is preferred by most people outside the United States.

-We'll have a deeper look at formatting in the next lesson, and later look at how to write your own classes with different defaults. for the moment you can (optionally) make the first line of your document look like so:
+We'll have a deeper look at formatting in the next lesson, and later look at how to write your own classes.
+These topics will open up a lot of ways to change the defaults.
+For the moment you can (optionally) make the first line of your document look like so:

 ~~~ {.tex}
 \documentclass[12pt,a4paper]{article}